Ganeshkumbara/Qgis_Scripts/README.md

 4: Remove string number

 workflow :
- * as script excuted user get a list of actions and a list of jsons file in current folder(Where master.py file loacated)
+ * as script excuted user get a list of actions (predefined actions) and a list of jsons file in current folder(Where master.py file loacated)
  * selected action will be perfomed on the selcted jsons
  * Mastery.py validate the json for a give action all requirement r there in json. if not it will ignore the json file and go fo the next one